vanathin/dubai-task/README.md

 # Microservice: consumer-producer-service
-This is a demo microservice for the consumer-producer-thread
+This is a demo microservice for the consumers-producers currently accessing atomic counter.

 ### Tech stack used:
 1. Java 8